franckentien/SampleSonataProject/README.md

 ## Presentation

-This project is the most basic project with Sonata Bundle.
+This project is the most basic project with Sonata Bundle in Symfony 3.4

 I create a new project and import some of sonata Bundle

 ## Bundle installed